 From This Story

 About Lindbergh’s feat, F. Scott Fitzgerald wrote: “For a moment people set down their glasses in country clubs and speakeasies and thought of their old best dreams.”
 That was pretty much the same effect Apollo had on the post-World War 2 generation.
-And for people born after 1969, the fascination continues undiminished, as evidenced by the steady stream of Apollo books and movies still coming out at regular five-year intervals.
+And for people born after 1969, the fascination continues undiminished, as evidenced by the steady stream of Apollo books and movies still coming out at regular intervals.

 Fitzgerald also wrote, “There are no second acts in American lives.”
 Hard to imagine that’s true—not with something as open-ended as space exploration.
 But Apollo was a tough act to follow, and still is a generation later.